feelixs/clyppy-docs/docs/dashboard.md

 For Clip Alerts, this is the frequency at which CLYPPY checks for new clips.
 For Stream Alerts, this is the frequency CLYPPY checks streamers' live status.

+#### Clip Titles

+Clip Alerts will automatically pull the title of the Twitch clip at the time the Alert is sent.
+If the clip has no title, CLYPPY will use the title of the Twitch Stream that the clip is from.

+For Free Tier, clip titles inside CLYPPY Alerts will stay static and won't update if the clip title changes on Twitch.

+For Gold Tier, CLYPPY will update the clip title inside Alerts if the clip title changes on Twitch within 24 hours its creation (once per alert).

 ### Known bugs:

 #### No Servers Listed